BernhardBaumrock/RockMigrations/README.md

 ]);
 ```

-This will remove all other fields than `foo` and `bar` from this template.
-If you want to keep all other fields use `fields+` as key.

 ## WARNING

 **All api functions are destructive and can completely ruin your pw installation!
 This is intended behaviour and therefore you have to be careful and know what you are doing!**